Do You Make This Mistake When Recruiting and Retaining Volunteers?

-When developing volunteer recruitment appeals, your first instinct for messaging might not the best one.
+When it comes to recruiting and retaining volunteers, your first instinct for messaging might not the best one.
 In fact, it might just shoot you in the foot.

-If you’re in deep need of volunteers and are not at capacity, it may seem that painting a complete picture of your needs and vacancies might engender more sympathy and more response.
-But, research may indicate the contrary.
+When in deep need of volunteers and are not at capacity, it may seem that painting a complete picture of your needs and vacancies might engender more sympathy and more response.
+But, research indicates the contrary.

 In fact, desperate pleas for help from an understaffed volunteer team, may cast doubts in your audience as to whether the program is worth supporting.
 In your audience’s mind, if others aren’t volunteering for you, there must be a good reason.

 Social Norms Theory suggests that human behavior is influenced by perceptions of how our peers think and act.
 Moreover, we are more likely to be influenced by perceived norms (what we view as typical or standard in a group) rather than on the actual norm (the real beliefs and actions of a group).